gofynd/fdk-cli/README.md

 # Prerequisites

 - You must have created a [partner account](https://partners.fynd.com/)
-- You must created development account [guide](https://partners.fynd.com/help/docs/partners/testing-extension/development-acc)
+- You must have created development account [guide](https://partners.fynd.com/help/docs/partners/testing-extension/development-acc)
 - You must have installed [Git](https://github.com/git-guides/install-git), if you don't already have it.
 - You must have installed [Nodejs](https://nodejs.org/en/download/package-manager), if you don't already have it.
 -  Optional Prerequisites